vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 Rajadharmakaustubba, 892, 900.
 889.

-Rajamārtanda, 513.
+Rajamārtaṇḍa, 513.
 Puru, youngest son of Yayati and 1 Rajaka (washerman), an antyaja,

 crowned king, 923.